TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-security-howto2.md

 # Azure Cosmos DB Security How-to

-For different topics on security in Azure Cosmos Database (DB), see the following articles:
+For different topics on security in Azure Cosmos DB, see the following articles:

 ## **Recommended Documents**